wedesoft/www.wedesoft.de/_posts/2023-05-03-volumetric-clouds.md

 ![Worley slice](/pics/worley.png)

-Ray marching works by starting a ray for each render pixel and sampling the cloud volume which is a cube in this example.
+Ray marching works by starting a view ray for each render pixel and sampling the cloud volume which is a cube in this example.
 This ray tracing program can be implemented in OpenGL by rendering a dummy background quad.

 ![Sampling](/pics/sampling.png)